 - No breathable lining

-The outer layer is made of ripstop nylon and reinforced by abrasion opposed to Cordura panels on the elbows, forearms, shoulders, knees, and seat.
+The outer layer is made of ripstop nylon and reinforced by abrasion as opposed to Cordura panels on the elbows, forearms, shoulders, knees, and seats.
 The rear-entry zip is located so that it facilitates easy access as not disrupting your paddling stroke.
 An overlapping double-tunnel and DCS (Dual Cinch System) works with your spray skirt to offer a dry seal at the waist, helping to remain the water out of your boat.

 The inside of the suit is lined with an eXhaust breathable lining which, as it doesn’t quite have the performance of a Gore-tex lining, is still an effectual way of aspirating sweat and keeping you dry.
 The same eXhaust lining is used in the suit’s booties.
 Both suit and lining are enclosed by a one-year warranty.

-The Emperor has a number of other handy feature that increase it utility.
-There is a waterproof chest pocket with crisis whistle that can be accessed even as wearing a personal flotation device (PFD).
+The Emperor has a number of other handy feature that increase its utility.
+There is a waterproof chest pocket with a crisis whistle that can be accessed even as wearing a personal flotation device (PFD).
 The lower pockets are lined with fleece to remain your hands warm on particularly cold days, and the suit has an articulated spine to stay you comfortable and mobile on long journeys.
 When nature calls, the Emperor also has a front-mounted assistance zip.